netdata/netdata/packaging/installer/OTHERS.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Now that you have Homebrew installed, you can choose between continuing to use Homebrew to install Netdata, or install from source.
+Now that you have Homebrew installed, you can choose between continuing to use Homebrew to install Netdata or install from source.

 ### Install Netdata via Homebrew